CSCI 150: Introduction to Digital and Computer System Design

 Additionally, you will need to get at least 50% in the Final, and 50% in Labs to pass.

-* New Option: Instead of doing the final exam, you can choose to do a project.
+* New Option: Instead of doing the final exam, you may choose to do a project.
 I can accept 3 students every semester, you need to have very satisfactory grade in labs first.
-Talk to me before week 11 to enter.
+Talk to me after you’ve submitted your Lab 3 to enter.

 Cheating and Plagiarism Policy